<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=668213823346747&amp;ev=PageView&amp;noscript=1">

 Sample: Sentence Equivalence

 Sentence equivalence questions look like sentence completion questions, except that they contain one blank, which you fill with two out of the six possible answers.
-The two words must give the sentence the same overall meaning, and there is no partial credit.
+The two words must give the sentence the same overall meaning, and there's no partial credit.
 You must get both words right to get the point for the question.

 Although it does contain some pioneering ideas, one would hardly characterize the work as __________.